codesorter2015/crossbrowserext/README.md

 - `chrome.bookmarks.*` requires bookmarks permission.
 - `chrome.tabs.*` requires tabs permission.
 ```
+* Using asynchronous APIs is more challenging,but it's in the service of the best user experience possible and It won't take long to get the hang of it.
+* Refactor non-presentation code (let's improve the extension's performance and functionality by refactoring)
 * Google Chrome is multi-process architecture which means it will support synchronous/asynchronous APIs is more challenging,but it's in
-* Using asynchronous APIs is more challenging,but it's in the service of the best user experience possible and It won't take long to get the hang of it.

 # Example of a synchronous function

 ```JS